iskayanir/Studdy-Buddy/README.md

 # If you see a message that the remote has been changed, you must do the following:

-1. git pull origin main --no-rebase
+1. git pull origin main --no-rebase     or      git pull --rebase origin main
 2. Close the file that opened for you
 3. git push origin main